-A land bank is a locally-created, locally-controlled, state-enabled, single-purpose entity whose job it is to acquire, manage & maintain, and market blighted, abandoned, and tax-foreclosed properties which are sitting deteriorated and unused, bringing down property values and depressing the local market.
+A land bank is a locally-created, locally-controlled, state-enabled, single-purpose entity whose job it is to acquire, manage & maintain, and market blighted, abandoned, and tax-foreclosed properties.
+These properties are sitting deteriorated and unused, bringing down surrounding property values and depressing the local market.
 Land banks offer a number of robust options to intervene in otherwise negative dynamics in the real estate market which often encourage, rather than minimize, urban blight.
-Properties that are too deteriorated, low-value, or constrained by environmental, legal, and/or financial problems to be feasibly rehabbed by the private market can often be turned into assets by the intervention of a land bank.
+Properties that are too deteriorated, low-value, or constrained by environmental, legal, and/or financial liabilities to be feasibly rehabbed by the private market can often be turned into assets by the intervention of a land bank (Cost of Blight).

 What does the land bank do?

 Land banks enable would-be property owners to invest in their communities.
 The job of the land bank is to make it faster, easier, and cheaper for responsible new owners—developers, community groups, neighbors, farmers, gardeners, builders—to fix up blighted, abandoned properties and get them back into the market and onto the tax rolls.
-It is like a resale agency for forgotten land, disrupting the endless cycle of vacancy, abandonment, and tax foreclosure, and returning previously problem properties to productive and income-generating, neighborhood-improving use.
+A land bank disrupts the endless cycle of vacancy, abandonment, and tax foreclosure by returning previously problem properties to productive and income-generating, neighborhood-improving uses.

 Is the land bank a government agency?

-The Land Bank is an independent corporation enabled by state law (link to state law).
-It is not a direct department or division of the City of Pittsburgh.
-It is a distinct local government entity created by local legislation (link to local ordinance) with its own Board of Directors (link to Board of Directors), made up of representatives of local and state government, public agencies, and community members, with an eye towards the expertise needed to build and operate a Land Bank.
+The land bank is not a direct department or division of the City of Pittsburgh, but rather an independent corporation enabled by state law (Land Bank Legislation).
+The land bank acts as a distinct local government entity created by local legislation (Local Ordinance) with its own Board of Directors (Board of Directors) made up of representatives of local and state government, public agencies, and community members, with an eye towards the expertise needed to build and operate a Land Bank.
 The Board fairly and accurately represents the communities most directly affected by blight and abandonment.

 Does the land bank infringe on property rights?